SonGorLick/GiveawayJoiner/README.md

 11. Fresh Electron 2.x at the moment of app build

 !!!!
-GiveawayJoiner need 'libgconf-2-4' lib to be installed in your Linux distro !!!!
-Recommended 'Noto' fonts to be installed too
+GiveawayJoiner need 'libgconf-2-4' lib to be installed in your Linux distro, recommended 'Noto' fonts to be installed too

 To build own binaries: